fombas/pxl/README.md

-# PXL Assignments 2024 - Time series data
+# PXL Assignments 2024 - Time series analytics

 Assignments for students at PXL Hasselt.

-## Assignment 0 - Data preparation
+## Assignment 1 - Data preparation

 **Objective**: Understand how to prepare a data matrix from possibly non-equidistant multivariate input data.